VAV2021/cucumber-demo/README.md

 ### Next Step (on your own)

 1. Create a new feature file to test the withdraw behavior.
-Write some scenarios for it.
+Write some scenarios for withdraw.

 2. Add the glue code to BankAccountTest.java.

 ### You Don't Need Gradle or Maven to Use Cucumber

-It is instructive to use Cucumber with only the command line interface.
-You need a JDK or JRE and the Cucumber and Gherkin JARS, but do not need Gradle, Maven, or Ant.
+You can run Cucumber on the command with only a JRE (or JDK) and the Cucumber and Gherkin JAR files.
+Gradle, Maven, or Any aren't necessary.

+It is instructive to use Cucumber with only the CLI.

-You can use Cucumber in any project in any supported language, including Ruby, Python, and PHP.
+You can use Cucumber in a project in any supported language, including Ruby, Python, and PHP.

 ---
 ### References

 * Cucumber Home <https://cucumber.io>
-* BDD: Automation Testing with Cucumber <https://www.bornfight.com/blog/behavior-driven-development-automation-testing-with-cucumber/>
 * Cucumber 10 Minute Tutorial <https://cucumber.io/docs/guides/10-minute-tutorial/#make-it-pass> shows how to configure Gradle for cucumber.
 * Introduction to Gherkin and writing feature files: <https://youtu.be/lC0jzd8sGIA>
+* [Black-box and White-box Testing][] course on [Coursera](https://coursera.org).
+You can audit the course for free.
+Week 3 of this course contains a useful video introduction to BDD and Cucumber.
+There are also short video segments on regular expressions.
+* BDD: Automation Testing with Cucumber <https://www.bornfight.com/blog/behavior-driven-development-automation-testing-with-cucumber/>

+[Black-box and White-box Testing]: https://www.coursera.org/learn/black-box-white-box-testing/home/welcome